 [T]he application of germline manipulation would change our view of the value of human life.
 If genomes are being altered to suit parents’ preferences, do children become more like commodities than precious gifts?

 There are further reasons to restrain our applications of technology.
-The natural impulse of the scientists who have developed the technology is to take the technology wherever it leads.
+The natural impulse of some scientists who have developed this technology is to take it wherever it leads.
 During the National Academy of Sciences and National Academy of Medicine’s discussions, the brilliant molecular biologist George Church said: “If these fixes for severe diseases are shown to be safe and effective, why would small or large enhancements accompanying the fixes be unacceptable?”
 Church is suggesting that, while we’re working to fix a disease, why don’t we take improvement further, through enhancement, the genomic equivalent of a little “fixer upper”?
-I think the underlying reason this seems good to Church and others like him is that he views technology as an inevitable good that will always bring positive results.
+Church raises an important question: should we view technology as an inevitable good that will always bring positive results?